 Towards the southern tip of the property lies the foundation of an old farm homestead.
 This will be the site of a new plant nursery that will allow us not only to grow more of our own plants on site for our gardens, but also to develop and test new plants for northern landscapes.
-This important part of our mission – research – has been the piece we have long dreamed of fully implementing, creating opportunities to better document Maine’s beautiful rare native species, to study the spread of species from the south due to a changing climate, and to develop plants that are better suited for our northern and coastal landscapes, among many other things.
+This important part of our mission – research – has been the piece we have long dreamed of fully implementing, creating opportunities to better document Maine’s beautiful rare native species, to study the spread of species from the south due to a changing climate, and to develop plants that are better suited for our northern and coastal landscapes.

 The homestead will also be rebuilt to provide a space for learning and classes with a stronger emphasis on food and food security.
 This will include demonstrations of year-round, home-scale fruit and vegetable production, as well as classes on preserving and serving these foods and more.
 This will also be an area that will provide a continued focus on sustainability, including expanded composting, water conservation and alternative energy projects.